7 Best Practices for Better Customer Service

 1. Hire Strategically and Invest in Training

-In order to have a strong customer service team, you need to hire the right people.
-This is one of the most difficult challenges for many businesses and a big reason why many look for help outside of their organization.
+You need to hire the right people to have a strong customer service team.
+This is one of the most difficult challenges for many businesses and is a big reason why many look for help outside their organization.

 If you outsource or stay internal, to create an excellent group of customer service representatives, you need individuals who are dedicated, empathetic, and competent.
 They need to be willing to find solutions, listen actively to customer complaints, and ensure issues are truly being resolved.

-When hiring for your customer service team, look for candidates or a partner company with strong communication skills, enjoy problem-solving, and thrive in helping others, regardless of whether you decide to keep your customer service in-house or not.
-Once you’ve assembled or hired your team, invest in comprehensive training, so they are armed with all the tools they need to get the job done.
+When hiring for your customer service team, look for candidates or a partner company with strong communication skills, enjoy problem-solving, and thrive in helping others, regardless of whether you decide to keep your customer service in-house.
+Once you’ve assembled or hired your team, invest in comprehensive training so they are armed with all the necessary tools to get the job done.

 2. Cultivate a Customer-Centric Work Culture

 When you cultivate a customer-centric work culture, every team and employee knows to prioritize the needs and expectations of your customers.
-This is no easy feat, however, as it requires a top-down approach.
+However, this is no easy feat as it requires a top-down approach.

-Start with your management team, and make sure that the customer-centric expectation trickles down to even the most entry-level of employees.
+Start with your management team, and ensure that the customer-centric expectation trickles down to even the most entry-level employees.
 Encourage your team so that providing excellent service becomes everyone’s responsibility — not just the task of a few employees.

 3. Empower Your Customer Service Team

 For your customer service team to provide excellent service, they need to feel empowered.
-Try granting them autonomy over controlled decisions that allows them to resolve customer issues quickly and efficiently.
+Try granting them autonomy over controlled decisions that allow them to resolve customer issues quickly and efficiently.

 Some ways you can do this include providing clear guidelines on when they can: